Waste and recycling

 At home

 • Soap and shampoo bars are compact, so they produce fewer emissions during transport than their liquid equivalents.
-They are often in little (recyclable) or no packaging compared to their plastic bottle counterparts.
+They often have little (and recyclable) or no packaging compared to their plastic bottle counterparts.
 Lots of brands offer refill packs now too, which is a good option for reducing packaging waste.

 Wanting to make a difference during your time at LSE and interested in sustainability?